Lakphy/pixel-share/README.md

 # Pixel-Share

-an awesome pixel canvas using rax and can share without backend ( it's 'server less' but not 'server less' )
+an awesome pixel canvas using rax and can share without backend ( it's not "server less" but "server less" )

 demo: [https://lakphy.me/pixel](https://lakphy.me/pixel)